 Adolescence sometimes has a bad reputation—teens are often seen as impulsive, hormonal, irresponsible beings who talk back, do drugs, have risky sex, and drive too fast.
 In this class, we will flip this belief.
-Backed by the science of adolescent brain development, we will discuss adolescence as a time of malleability, resilience, identity development, and power.
+Backed by the science of adolescent brain development, we will discuss adolescence as a time of malleability, social engagement, resilience, identity development, emotional spark, and creativity.
 We will discuss the causes and drawbacks of adolescent risk taking, but also the benefits of risk taking.
-Readings will include a workbook on understanding and using one’s own teenage brain.Delivery Method: Hybrid in-person and remote, with faculty in-person
+We will discuss how the adolescent experience is influenced by culture and policies.

 Course Level: 4000-level

 M/Th 1:40PM - 3:30PM (Full-term)

 Maximum Enrollment: 15

 Course Frequency: Once a year

 Categories: All courses , Psychology , Fully In-Person

 Tags: Developmental Psychology , Neuroscience